Hi! OK... 1st things 1st... make yourself a cuppa, take a seat then have a read - it's worth it.

 When Do You need to Worry About SSL?

-With the lastest Chrome and Safari updates released, websites with any kind of text input will need an SSL certificate.
+With the latest Chrome and Safari updates released, websites with any kind of text input will need an SSL certificate.

 - Does your website take text inputs in the form of login panels, contact forms, search bars, etc.